vegardit/haxe-strings/README.md

 A [haxelib](http://lib.haxe.org/documentation/using-haxelib/) for consistent cross-platform UTF-8 string manipulation.
 It has been extensively unit tested (over 1,700 individual test cases) on the targets C++, C#, Flash, HashLink, Neko, Java, JavaScript, PHP, and Python.
+The library is self-containing meaning it has no dependencies to other haxe-libs.

 The classes are under the package `hx.strings`.